Create your event Book a demo Sign in

 Best for: An all-in-one event app that expanded into abstract management in 2025

-Whova is a widely used event management app that has built out a fuller call-for-speakers and abstract workflow.
-Organizers can collect submissions through customizable forms, assign reviewers, flag conflicts of interest, score with custom rubrics, and track reviewer progress, then turn accepted submissions into agenda sessions for the event app.
+Whova is a widely used event management app that added a call-for-speakers and abstract add-on recently.
+Organizers can collect submissions through customizable forms, assign reviewers, flag conflicts of interest, score with their custom criteria, and also track reviewer progress, then turn accepted submissions into agenda sessions for the event app.

 Standout Features: